 Likening processes to stories, work units can be defined using Aristotle’s three unities for drama:

-- Unity of action: a work unit should have one main objective, be governed by a single authority, with one single outcome.
+- Unity of action: a work unit should have one main objective, be governed by a single authority, and complete with one single outcome.

-- Unity of place: developments should be executed into a space within which all resources can be addressed directly and accessed independently of physical constraints, and communication carried out without mediation.
+- Unity of place: a work unit should be executed into a single space ensuring that all resources can be addressed directly and accessed independently of any physical constraint, and that communications can be carried out without mediation.

-- Unity of time: work units should be set within fixed and continuous time-frames and, once started, should proceed until completion independently of what may happen elsewhere.
+- Unity of time: work units should be set within fixed and continuous time-frames (i.e under a single clock) and, once started, should proceed until completion independently of what may happen elsewhere.
 That is a necessity if innards and synchronization of tasks are to be managed independently of context contingencies.

-- Decisions falling under the authority of different organizational units.
+- Decisions falling under the authority of different organizational units (1).

-- Unpredictability of contexts and execution making intermediate milestones necessary.
+- Unpredictability of contexts and execution making intermediate milestones necessary (3).

 That is especially critical if the maturity of development processes has to be assessed and improved.
 For that purpose work units must be associated to well-defined inputs and outputs and subject to sound metrics.